 The following are examples of hardship and/or circumstances that may be deemed appropriate for a waiver request:

 - Injury, illness, or death of an immediate family member or other family difficulty;

 - Fire, flood or other catastrophic events; or

 - Other circumstances beyond the student's control that occurred during the term in which the student was not able to meet academic progress requirements.

 To request a waiver of the College’s SAP standards, a student must submit a Waiver Request Form to the Office of Student Financial Services.
 The information submitted should include the following information:

 Waiver requests are reviewed by the Satisfactory Academic Progress Committee and the student is notified of the outcome via email or postal mail.
-If granted a one-time waiver, a student’s federal and institutional aid may be reinstated for a period of one or two semesters.
+Deadlines to complete a waiver can be found on the Student Financial Services website.
+If granted a one-time waiver, a student’s federal and institutional aid may be reinstated for a period of one semester.
 At the end of the waiver period, the student must be meeting the minimum SAP requirements.
 If the student is not meeting the minimum standards, they are ineligible for federal and institutional aid until they are meeting minimum SAP requirements.
 All decisions made by the Satisfactory Academic Progress Committee are final and cannot be appealed.

 Students denied a waiver will be ineligible for federal and institutional aid until they are once again meeting the College’s Satisfactory Academic Progress standards or until they can be approved for a waiver.

-Students who do not apply for a waiver will be ineligible for federal and institutional aid until they are once again meeting the College’s Satisfactory Academic Progress standards.
+Students who do not apply for a waiver will be ineligible for federal and institutional aid until they are once again meeting the College’s Satisfactory Academic Progress standards website.